launchdarkly/dotnet-core/pkgs/sdk/server-ai/README.md

 # LaunchDarkly AI SDK (server-side) for .NET

+# ⛔️⛔️⛔️⛔️

+> [!CAUTION]
+> This library is a alpha version and should not be considered ready for production use while this message is visible.

+# ☝️☝️☝️☝️☝️☝️

 The LaunchDarkly AI SDK (server-side) for .NET is designed primarily for use in multi-user systems such as web servers and applications.
 It follows the server-side LaunchDarkly model for multi-user contexts.
 It is not intended for use in desktop and embedded systems applications.

 Currently there is no client-side AI SDK for .NET.
 If you're interested, please let us know by filing an issue!